Most organizations today rely on a sophisticated Customer Relationship Management (CRM) solution to structure their orders and revenue.

 The success or failure of any project depends upon whether your vision is shared by your employees.
 Your end-users need to have a voice in your CRM implementation process.

-Make them key stakeholders while rolling out your CRM adoption strategy.
+Make them key stakeholders while rolling out your user adoption strategies.
 Encourage their participation.

 An efficient employer would make it a point to take their feedback on the existing CRM.
 Observe their pain points, and try removing all the potential bottlenecks well before your new CRM is in place.